 Limits on use

-- When packets are mirrored from a traffic mirror source, they are not limited by security groups or network ACLs.
+When packets are mirrored from a traffic mirror source, they are not limited by security groups or network access control lists (ACLs).
 However, security groups and network ACLs impose limits on packets when the packets are mirrored to a traffic mirror destination.
 Therefore, you must set the following security group rules and network ACL rules for the traffic mirror destination:

-- Network ACL rules: You must set an inbound rule that allows UDP packets from all source ports and the IP address of the ENI that serves as the traffic mirror source.
-For more information about how to configure network ACL rules, see Work with network ACLs.
+Network ACL rules: You must set an inbound rule that allows UDP packets from all source ports and the IP address of the ENI that serves as the traffic mirror source.
+For more information about how to configure a network ACL, see Work with a network ACL.

 An ENI cannot serve as both a traffic mirror source and a traffic mirror destination.

 The system does not mirror Address Resolution Protocol (ARP) packets, Dynamic Host Configuration Protocol (DHCP) packets, flow log packets, or packets that are dropped by security groups or network ACLs.